Andohahela National Park: Geography

-Several circuits within each of the habitat types of the park can be accessed by road from the town of Tolagnaro.
-Detailed information on arranging trips is available from the tourism information office or from the Madagascar National Parks Association office in Tolagnaro.
+Several circuits within each of the habitat types of the park can be accessed by road from the town of Fort-Dauphin.

 Flora and fauna

 The variety of habitats within Andohahela is mirrored in the richness of species that are found there, and the park is the richest place in Madagascar for lemurs.
 Fifteen species have been recorded, including two of Madagascar's most emblematic species, the ring-tailed lemur and Verreaux's sifaka.
 Some rare species of geckos, turtles and snakes are among the 67 species of reptiles found in the park, 130 species of birds and fifty species of amphibians.
 The Triangle palm is found only here.